Johnson's Harbour

-Johnson's Harbour is a settlement on the north east coast of East Falkland in the Falkland Islands.
+Johnson's Harbour is a settlement on the northeast coast of East Falkland in the Falkland Islands.
 It is on the shore of Berkeley Sound at the head of Chabot Creek on a bay also named Johnson's Harbour.
-It has a small store but the FIGAS only lands there for emergencies.
+It has a small store but the FIGAS only lands there in case of emergencies.
 Surrounding hills include North Lookout (628 ft metres (628 ft)), Diamond Mountain and Hawk Hill.

 History

 While conducting a geographic survey of the area in November 1836, Admiral George Grey recorded: